gusrud1103/LibriPhrase/README.md

 # Recipe for LibriPhrase <img src="https://img.shields.io/github/license/gusrud1103/LibriPhrase"/></a>
+:loudspeaker: [09/02/23] We released an [official test dataset](https://drive.google.com/drive/folders/1pv3wVYzhSwDsL1dIQk93zmFBZg458ujE?usp=share_link) used in our paper.
+For the fair comparison, you may use this dataset.

 ## About the dataset
-LibriPhrase is an open source dataset for user-defined keyword spotting.
-It is derived from LibriSpeech corpus.
+"LibriPhrase" is an open-source dataset tailored for tasks like user-defined keyword spotting (UDKWS), open-vocabulary keyword spotting (OV-KWS), and spoken-term detection (STD).
+It is constructed based on the LibriSpeech corpus, and we adhere to the license terms of LibriSpeech.

+In this recipe, we have taken advantage of exceptional tools and libraries, listed as follows:

 * Source : LibriSpeech (ASR corpus) [1]
 * Alignment : Montreal Forced Aligner [2][3]
 * String distance metric : Levenshtein distance [4]
 * Unit : Phoneme-level (extract phoneme information from G2P [5])

-### Examples of LibriPhrase:
+### Examples of LibriPhrase
 |Anchor text|Easy negative text|Hard negative text|
 |----|----|----|
 |friend|guard<br/>comfort<br/>superior|frind<br/>rend<br/>trend|